 If the person experiencing feelings of obsessive love does not receive treatment for the overall symptoms, they may have difficulty regulating these feelings.
 In very extreme cases, this may even trigger a person to commit acts of violence or abuse.

 This article discusses obsessive love, the causes and symptoms behind it, and some possible treatment options.

 Forming a definition of “real” love has eluded scholars for centuries.
-Likewise, there is no single list of criteria that can distinguish obsessive love from real love.
+Likewise, no single list of criteria can distinguish obsessive love from real love.

 The American Psychological Association (APA) defines love as:

 - a complex emotion that involves strong feelings of tenderness or affection toward the other person